ImpactXplorer/ImpactXplorer/README.md

 ### ✍️ Quote I Live By
 <p align="center"><i>
-But instinct is something which transcends knowledge.
+Gut instinct is something which transcends knowledge.
 We have, undoubtedly, certain finer fibers that enable us to perceive truths
 when logical deduction, or any other willful effort of the brain, is futile.
 </i></p>